 19 of 34

-Jeffrey Dahmer the "Milwaukee Cannibal" murdered 17 people between 1978 and 1991, most of them gay, black men.
-He would dismember his victims, eat their flesh, and molest their corpses.
-In some cases, he would try to "zombify" his victims by drilling holes into their head and pouring in hydrochloric acid.
-Even other killers were disgusted by him.
+Jeffrey Dahmer, the "Milwaukee Cannibal," murdered 17 boys and young men between 1978 and 1991, many of whom were gay minorities.
+He would dismember his victims, eat their flesh, and sexually violate their corpses.
+In some cases, he would try to "zombify" his victims by drilling holes into their heads and pouring in hydrochloric acid.
+Even other murderers were disgusted by his crimes.
 In 1994, Dahmer was murdered in prison by another inmate.Curt Borgwardt/Sygma/Getty Images

 20 of 34